 From the park entrance, drive down the main road passing the 'West Canyon day use area' on the right and going to the Pioneer Names trail on the right.
 This is well marked and has a pullout just there.
 The left-hand side of the large wall to the right is your destination.
 Spot a small cave and a very large arch on the wall.
 Take the trail to wall below the cave, where the late-1800's settling Pioneers painted in their names with greasepaint.
 Circus Wall includes all of the routes starting at the crack and arete near the left edge of the wall (The Barbarian) and continuing right to Trapese, at the right edge of the cave , and just left of what has been called the Aftershock Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Circus Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Circus Wall:

 Featured Route For Circus Wall

 This route might be the best route on the "Circus Wall" section of the Island In the Sky, and at the very least makes a great warm-up for the longer routes on Aftershock Wall.
 The route is 2 pitches, but is easily lead as a single 50 M pitch.
 Approach Circus Wall via the Pioneer Names Trail and stop at the slab at the base of the names cave.
 P1: (30M, 5.10b) "Roar Of the Greasepaint" scrambles up into the Names cave and then moves out...[more]
-Browse More Classics in UT
+Browse More Classics in Utah